named-data/ndn-js/README.md

 - Relatively lightweight and compact, to enable efficient use on the web.
 - Implement the NDN-TLV wire format and be wire format compatible with the PARC's CCNx implementation of NDN.

-The library currently requires a remote NDN daemon, and has been tested with ndnd, from the's NDNx package: http://ndnx.org/ , ndnd-tlv from the package https://github.com/named-data/ndnd-tlv and with NFD from the package https://github.com/named-data/NFD .
+The library currently requires a remote NDN forwarder, and has been tested with ndnd, from the's NDNx package: http://ndnx.org/ , ndnd-tlv from the package https://github.com/named-data/ndnd-tlv and with NFD from the package https://github.com/named-data/NFD .